1. Introduction

 DataFrames.
 While not applicable to every use case in the

-it makes one common task quite easy: Joining back aggregate values to the
+it makes one common task easy: joining back aggregate values to the original

-First, we shall create a sample DataFrame in order to then explore the various
+First, we create a sample DataFrame to then explore the many ways we can use

 in our Data Analysis work flow.